What is the difference between Clipper Pools and Clipper Coves?

 If you cannot get a quote from the webpage after disconnecting your wallet, then the problem is with the Clipper website and we'd appreciate you letting us know in Discord.

-Why did my transaction fail on Polygon?
+Why did my transaction fail ?

 Why is my transaction pending for so long?